silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/17_CLI/index.md

 ### Configuration

-Sometimes SilverStripe needs to know the URL of your site.
+Sometimes Silverstripe CMS needs to know the URL of your site.
 For example, when sending an email or generating static files.
 When you're visiting the site in a web browser this is easy to work out, but when executing scripts on the command line, it has no way of knowing.